tshepang/blog/content/misc/blogging with Pelican.rst

 The script also opens the file in my favorite editor, so I can start adding content.

-When I'm done and happy with my latest changes,
+When I'm done with the changes,
 I ensure I'm in the root directory of my blog, commit (``hg commit --message 'new post'``) and run::